zhouyan/vSMC/README.markdown

       -framework OpenCL
       -o pf_cl pf_cl.cpp

-The compiler flags may need to be changed for different OpenCL implementations.
+The compiler flags may need to be changed for different [OpenCL][OpenCL] implementations.
 Also you may need to change the compiler flags for OpenCL in the source file, `pf.hpp`, search for `FIXME`.

 # Tested compilers